 - Finding it hard to make friends or preferring to be on their own.

 - Persistent and recurrent problems in obtaining or sustaining employment or education.

 Around one in 100 children have ASD.
 ASD is more commonly diagnosed in boys but this may be mainly because autism is often harder to spot in girls and so girls with autism are more often not diagnosed and therefore overlooked.

 What causes autistic spectrum disorders?

 The cause of autistic spectrum disorders is not really known.
 There is some evidence that they may be genetic conditions passed down in families.
 Twins and siblings of children with ASD have a higher chance of also being autistic.

 There are also some developmental disability conditions in which ASD is more common.
 Risk factors include Down's syndrome, Tourette's syndrome and tuberous sclerosis.

 How are autistic spectrum disorders diagnosed?

-Your child has a series of health checks to ensure they are developing normally.
+All children have a series of child health checks to ensure they are developing normally.
 At these checks you will be asked if you have any concerns.
 If you have noticed, for instance, that your child doesn't always look at you, or doesn't point to show you things, or doesn't wave or clap - you should mention it.
 Your health visitor or doctor may then ask you a few questions and watch your child.
 They may want your child to have a hearing test.
 Sometimes hearing problems can make it difficult for a child to be sociable.

 Blood tests may be taken.
 These do not test for an ASD but help to look for and rule out other conditions that may seem similar.